Mindgreppers/lifemaker_web/content/page/literature/life/who-am-I.md

 _In this chapter we will not try to convince anyone of reality.
 Our intention is to simply make you think on certain things._

+###### Mind, Soul and knowledge

-But I would like to talk a little about the necessity and also the limit of intellectual argumentation.
-Because it is important to realise something about the mind, its limitation and usefulness.
+Now, I would like to talk a little about the necessity and also the limit of intellectual argumentation.
+It is important to realise the usefulness and as well the limitation of the mind.
 Philosophy and science serve a useful purpose by helping intellectualise and contemplate upon Self and Existence.
 But since mind is only a part of the Self, it can not realise the nature of the whole Self by itself.
 By the same virtue of being part of the whole Self, mind is also necessarily required for full realisation. **Only the whole can realise the nature of the whole** of which the mind is a part.
-Hence philosophy, science, maths and physics are tools are useful and as humans - necessary too, but they are not enough alone nor are they absolute as they are tools of the mind only.
+Hence philosophy, science, maths and physics as tools are useful and necessary too, but they are not enough alone nor are they absolute as they are tools of the mind only.

-**There is something deeper than the mind - it is that part of the Self which is _'experiencing'_ everything - the body, the world, even the mind and itself.
-We can call it the soul or the heart or the center of Self.** Heart is the deepest part of the Self.
+> There is something deeper than the mind - it is that part of the Self which is _'experiencing'_ everything - the body, the world, the mind and even itself.
+This is the part which is experiencing the deep sleep and as well the dreams and awake experience.
+This is the part from which the mind emerges.
+This part is the mediating activity between rest of co-existence and the mind.
+It is the screen upon which all perception and mental activity takes place.
+We can call it the soul or the heart or the center of Self.
+Heart is the deepest part of the Self.
 The heart is the experiencer, the observer, the expressor.

 Till the heart has not realised the nature of existence and experienced the bliss of knowledge, everything is mere mental concept & information and not true knowledge.
 Till the soul is not fully realised Life does not experience peace, contentment and bliss, and does not exhibit consistency of 'moral' living, positivism and inspiration in continuity.
 It is not able to do what it feels is right.
 There is conflict both inside and in relationship with the world.

 When realisation of nature of Self and existence as co-existence happens, it is felt by all the layers of the mind and right through to the heart.
 In that moment the whole of Self knows, that it knows.
 And there is bliss!
 The attestation by the heart is joined by full mental clarity and resolution.
-The knowing that is so sure and certain that there is no scope of any doubt left whatsoever.
+When the heart knows and the mind understands, there is no scope of any doubt left whatsoever.
 When the heart is realised as well the mind has full comprehension of the realisation, Life has achieved its full evolution.
 There is eternal happiness, peace, contentment and bliss because the mind is fully resolved for permanence and all unecessary desires, hopes and thoughts have come to an end for good.
 There is stability in thought, work and behavior.
 Full realisation is the end of all conflict and suffering.
 It is the beginning of an eternal status of pure blissful existence and co-existence.

-> Realisation is understanding is enlightenment is knowledge is bliss is peace is contentment.
+> Full realisation of all-that-is is Budhahood and only the whole of the Self (the soul and the mind together) can reaise the whole of the Self and its inseparable relationship with the whole of Existence.

 ### Coming back to: What am I?

 > I am an eternal, indestructible and indivisible spec of energy existing in [all-that-is](/existence-itself-is-coexistence).
 All-that-is is made of one fabric only - of infinite energy.
 All is one-&-only and I am a part of it.
 I am a wave of energy swimming in the infinite sea of energy with other waves.
 All is one-&-only.
 I exist, intricately connected with a body to experience the sea and express itself as part of the sea.
 The substance that constitutes me is the same substance that constitutes every particle, wave or life in existence.
 The same substance that is manifesting as 'others' is manifesting as 'me'.
-The constituion and process is the same in all Life and on this Earth, it is most evolved in humans.
-The way consciousness experiences existence is same in every Life.
 All is the one infinite sea.
 I am an an inseparable part of it.

-Wait.
-Really?

-Then there is the second kind who believe in the eternal, indestructible and indivisible nature of their Self.
-In my experience the ones who truly and really believe in immortality of the Self and live as that consistently demonstrate greater humane nature than the ones who believe they are the body or from the body.
-All the greatest humans ever known who served humanity selflessly believed themselves not to be the body.
-This has been consistently a central point of their teachings as well.
-If knowledge is wisdom and wisdom is humaneness then the knowledge Budhdha, Jesus and the likes of them carried surely made them the most humane people we have ever heard about.
-And even in my common experience in this lifetime, the ones who are truly sincerely spiritual are the most humane breed of humans I have met, judging by their selfless actions and behavior.
-I believe their truth is useful for them and co-existence.
-Yet, in existence, infinite Lives live with their [own perspective of reality](/7-billion-people.-7-billion-truth-sets) and they are all welcome.
-In the end, whichever is the seer's truth, [must be useful to them and the world.](/the-job-of-any-truth-set-is-to-be-useful)

-Hang on..

 For knowing Life's origin and nature we will have to observe and contemplate about the nature of energy.

+### The journey of energy

 > Existence is not aimless.
 Every atom is self inspired and imbued with purpose.
 Every ounce of energy is undergoing through a unidirectional progression of development progress, development, evolution progress and evolution.